 - Creating 100 feet of defensible space by removing all flammable vegetation and any dead or dying plants within 30 feet of your home and having a fuel reduction zone in the remaining 70 feet

 - Removing surface litter, such as leaves, pine needles, twigs, bark, cones and pods

 - Removing lower tree branches at least six feet from the ground

 - Cutting grass down to a maximum height of 4 inches, mowing before 10 a.m. and never on hot or windy days.
 Consider trimming grass with a string trimmer.

 For more information, go to readyforwildfire.org.

-Our enhanced inspections of electric towers, poles and substations involves using PG&E and contractor ground crews, helicopters and drones to inspect the electric system from top to bottom.
+Our enhanced inspections of electric towers, poles and substations involves using PG&E and contractor ground crews, helicopters and drones to inspect the electric system across high fire-threat areas.